Qiskit/rustworkx/paper.md

 retworkx.dijkstra_shortest_paths(graph, a, c, weight_fn=float)
 ```

 In the provided example, we find the shortest path from $A$ to $C$ using Dijkstra's algorithm [@Dijkstra1959ANO].
 Firstly, we create the graph and add three nodes labeled A, B, and C. Each time **`add_node`** is called, the method returns the node index associated with the newly added node.

-Secondly, we add three edges connecting the nodes. **`add_edges_from`** accepts a list containing tuples of node indices and the edge weight, and returns a list of associated edge indices.
+Secondly, we add three edges connecting the nodes with **`add_edges_from`**.

 Lastly, we compute the shortest path from $A$ to $C$.
 We provide the graph, the source node, and the target node to **`dijkstra_shortest_paths`**.
 In addition, we also provide a callback to **`weight_fn`**, which is the built-in **`float`** function for this case.
 The algorithm returns a mapping containing the shortest path, $A \rightarrow B \rightarrow C$.